 Medicare Supplement Open Enrollment is not Annual Enrollment.

-Medicare Supplement insurance Open Enrollment begins the first month you turn 65 and enroll in Part B. During this six-month period of time, you have a guaranteed issue right, meaning no insurance company can turn you down or charge you more for a Medicare Supplement Insurance Plan.
+Medicare Supplement Insurance Open Enrollment begins the first month you turn 65 and enroll in Part B. During these six months, you have a guaranteed issue right, meaning no insurance company can turn you down or charge you more for a Medicare Supplement Insurance Plan.

 After your Medicare Supplement insurance Open Enrollment period ends, insurance companies may refuse to sell you a policy and can charge you more for the same policy.
 If you have a pre-existing health condition, make changes to your policy during your Medicare Supplement Open Enrollment, as you may not be able to get a plan after it ends.